 They also like to see graphics, colors, date formats, and other details that make sense to their culture, which is why localization is crucial if you want to get their attention.

-How to Get Started with Localization
+How to Get Started with Localization for Startups

 Localizing your content doesn’t have to be overwhelming.
 You can start small, especially if you’re new to the game.

-For example, instead of translating your entire website into dozens of different languages, start by translating the most important pages into the language of the first market you plan to reach.
+Instead of translating your entire website into dozens of different languages, start by translating the most important pages into the language of the first market you plan to reach.
 Popular pages to translate include product/order pages, about pages, and contact pages.
 Depending on your company and marketing goals, you may find that other pages are more or less important.

 Once you have the time and money to spend on more advanced localization, you can begin to expand your efforts to include other targeted markets as well as additional site content such as your company blog or promotional videos.